Nice to e-meet you!

 People are storytelling creatures.
 Crafting a story to explain who you are—or leading with an example—can help people remember us.
 You want to stand out.
 Be clear and constant.
 This is your story, and you’re sticking to it.
 If your story is not interesting or new, you will disappear in the noise of others.

 Do you have a best friend who knows you better than you know yourself?
 If you’re searching for the right words, it’s time to phone a friend.
 Ask others, “What do you think I do?”
 It’s a learning opportunity.
 You can find out what about your job isn’t getting across and gain a better idea of what to say next time.

-Know and embrace your specialities.
+Know and embrace your specialties.

-Maybe you’ve worked hard to become known for a certain speciality.
+Maybe you’ve worked hard to become known for a certain specialty.
 Maybe you have an array of interests.
 Find the theme that runs throughout what you do.
 What is the thing that makes you special?
 Build your message around that.

 Include the little details.

 The more specific you can be about who you are and what you do, the easier it will be for the right people to find you.
 Think about everything.
 Where are you located?
 How big is your company?
 What clients do you already support?
 What are your accomplishments and awards?
 It’s OK to brag a little.
 It will help others place you.